Health & Wellness

 As a mom, partner, mentor, and a Black woman navigating racism, gender bias and oppression, she embraces the importance of protecting mental health.
 Dr. Martin is publicly transparent with her own experiences and vulnerabilities because she knows that “healing in public helps those who need to heal in private.”

-I got to chat with Dr. Raquel over zoom, and let me tell you, I could've talked with her for
+I got to chat with Dr. Raquel over zoom, and let me tell you, I could've talked with her for hours.
+As a mother of two young girls (7 and 4) who struggles with anxiety and depression, it's

 Health & Wellness